-- While there can be differences between research fields/disciplines, ERC reviewers frequently comment positively on the fact that a project is hypothesis-driven.
-In any case, however, the overarching research questions should be clearly spelled out.
-Proposals that lack such question(s) and come across as largely technology- or methods-driven will likely be at a disadvantage.
+While there can be differences between research fields/disciplines, ERC reviewers frequently comment positively on the fact that a project is hypothesis-driven.
+In any case, however, the overarching research questions should be crystal clear.
+Proposals that lack such question(s) and come across as largely technology- or methodology-driven will likely be at a disadvantage.